 - I can’t stand products that are cakey or settle deeply into fine lines.

 The Beetroot Lip Stain Recipe That Did the Trick

 People have been using beetroot to add color to the world for millennia.
 You can dye just about anything with beet juice: natural fibers like yarn and cloth, easter eggs, your cutting board… you name it!

 The root vegetable comes in many different shades, but the most recognizable variety is red – a deep, gloriously rich jewel tone.
 It’s seriously stunning.

 I chose to make beetroot lip stain for a number of reasons:

 - Nothing seems to come close to the rich color of beets.

-- Beets are sweet (like, make actual sugar out of them sweet) and jam-packed with vitamins.
+- Beets are sweet and jam-packed with vitamins.

 - They break down easily into a lovely pigment.